AAlfarho/axo-music/wiki/mvp-list.md

 # MVP List

-Macuilfy, a Spotify clone, is a social music application that allows user to create playlists, follow other users and share their own playlists.
+AxoMusic, a Spotify clone, is a social music application that allows user to create playlists, follow other users and share their own playlists.